 We kindly ask that all teams please take appropriate precautions to ensure a fun and safe event.
 Please help us keep the relay safe by focusing on being safe cyclists, safe support crews, and by helping us keep the relay as a whole safe.

 To help ensure your safety and the safety of those around you, please review and adhere to the course rules as stated in the Event Bible.

 Riding in hot, humid, and sunny conditions can be taxing on the body.

 Know your limits.
 Keep an eye on your active riders and the riders from other teams.
 Know the signs of dehydration, heat exhaustion, and heat stroke.
 Pre-hydrate – before your rides, hydrate – during your rides, and re-hydrate – after your rides.
 In other words… Don’t stop drinking water!

 Electrolyte replacement is just as important as hydration.
-We recommend mixing in a electrolyte enhanced drink with your water to optimize your electrolyte levels and keep you hydrated.
+We recommend mixing in an electrolyte-enhanced drink with your water to optimize your electrolyte levels and keep you hydrated.
 Consult your doctor if you have a pre-existing condition that may be exacerbated by riding in hot conditions.

 Other safety tips for riders

 Make sure to know the rules of the road.
-Click HERE to educated yourself on cycling laws in Utah.
+Click HERE to educate yourself on cycling laws in Utah.
 Cyclists must ride with traffic.
 Riding with traffic ensures better visibility for automobiles, cyclists, and runners.
 It’s also the law.
 Listening to music with headphones while biking can be dangerous as you don’t hear traffic and the sounds that keep you alert on the roads.
-It’s a good idea to carry a cell phone while riding in addition to the active GPS device you will receive at race check in.
-Cyclists should always carry their ID while biking.
-Whether by ID band or an id in your jersey pocket.
-This helps authorities respond quickly if there is an accident.
+It’s a good idea to carry a cell phone while riding in addition to the active GPS device you will receive at check in.
+Cyclists should always carry their ID while biking, whether by ID band or an id in your jersey pocket.
+This helps authorities respond quickly if there is a need for emergency assistance.
 An ID tag which states medical conditions/history is extremely useful.